-The Pediatric Endocrinology Fellowship Program is a three-year program designed to prepare pediatricians for careers in academic pediatric diabetes and endocrinology.
+The Pediatric Endocrinology Fellowship Program is a three-year program designed to prepare pediatricians for careers in academic and clinical pediatric endocrinology and diabetes.
 The first year of this program is dedicated to clinical training in pediatric endocrinology.
 The second and third years are focused on research training in either patient-oriented or basic laboratory research.

 Fellowship training program director